 If you’re building a house, what you need will depend on how many people will be living there, and what kind of living space you want inside the house.
 Some families will want a big open kitchen where they can cook, eat and talk together.
 But for a single person who spends much of their time traveling for work and rarely cooks, the kitchen may be an afterthought.

-There are a number of factors that go into deciding what your website will cost.
-In fact, without knowing which factors are relevant to your business, it’s challenging to outline an average cost for website design.
+There are a number of factors that go into deciding what your web design cost.
+In fact, without knowing which factors are relevant to your business, it’s challenging to outline an average price for web design.